-- As the TOE is under control of the user software, the chip manufacturer can only guarantee the integrity up to the delivery procedure.
-It is in the responsibility of the Smartcard Embedded Software Developer to include mechanisms in the implemented software which allows detection of modifications after the delivery. - Requirement resulting from ADO_DEL: The Smartcard Embedded Software Developer should not accept deliverables from Infineon he had not requested.
-All confidential information sent in electronic form has to be accepted only in encrypted form. - Requirement resulting from AGD_ADM and AGD_USR: In the environment the following assumption has to be fulfilled: - "Protection during packaging, finishing and personalisation" resulting from A.Process-Card (It is assumed that security procedures are used after delivery of the TOE by the TOE Manufacturer up to delivery to the end-user to maintain confidentiality and integrity of the TOE and of its manufacturing and test data (to prevent any possible copy, modification, retention, theft or unauthorised use).
-This means that the Phases after TOE Delivery are assumed to be protected appropriately). - In addition the development environment of the operating system developer has to be protected adequately, in order to be able to guarantee the security of the TOE on the whole. - Requirement resulting from AGD_ADM and AGD_USR: The following requirements of the environment defined in [6] has to be taken into consideration from the Smartcard Embedded Software Developer: - "Cryptographic key generation" resulting from FCS_CKM.1 (for 3DES), or "Import of user data without security attributes" resulting from FDP_ITC.1 (for 3DES), or "Import of user data with security attributes" resulting from FDP_ITC.2 (for 3DES), - "Cryptographic key destruction" resulting from FCS_CKM.4 (for 3DES), and - "Secure security attributes" resulting from FMT MSA.2 (for 3DES). - RE.Phase-1: Design and Implementation of the Smartcard Embedded Software - RE.Process-Card: Protection during Packaging, Finishing and Personalisation - RE.Cipher: Cipher Schemas
+As the TOE is under control of the user software, the chip manufacturer can only guarantee the integrity up to the delivery procedure.
+It is in the responsibility of the Smartcard Embedded Software Developer to include mechanisms in the implemented software which allows detection of modifications after the delivery.

+The Smartcard Embedded Software Developer should not accept deliverables from Infineon he had not requested.
+All confidential information sent in electronic form has to be accepted only in encrypted form.

+- Requirement resulting from AGD\ADM and AGD\USR: In the environment the following assumption has to be fulfilled: - "Protection during packaging, finishing and personalisation" resulting from A.Process-Card (It is assumed that security procedures are used after delivery of the TOE by the TOE Manufacturer up to delivery to the enduser to maintain confidentiality and integrity of the TOE and of its manufacturing and test data (to prevent any possible copy, modification, retention, theft or unauthorised use).
+This means that the Phases after TOE Delivery are assumed to be protected appropriately). - In addition the development environment of the operating system developer has to be protected adequately, in order to be able to guarantee the security of the TOE on the whole. - Requirement resulting from AGD\ADM and AGD\USR: The following requirements of the environment defined in [6] has to be taken into consideration from the Smartcard Embedded Software Developer: - "Cryptographic key generation" resulting from FCS\CKM.1 (for 3DES), or "Import of user data without security attributes" resulting from FDP\ITC.1 (for 3DES), or "Import of user data with security attributes" resulting from FDP\ITC.2 (for 3DES). - "Cryptographic key destruction" resulting from FCS\CKM.4 (for 3DES), and - "Secure security attributes" resulting from FMT MSA.2 (for 3DES). - RE.Phase-1: Design and Implementation of the Smartcard Embedded Software - RE.Process-Card: Protection during Packaging, Finishing and Personalisation - RE.Cipher: Cipher Schemas - Requirement resulting from AVA\MSU: During development of the Smartcard Embedded Software the correct configuration of the following parameters has to be checked: